 In his four years at UNLV, Sanchez turned the men's soccer program into one of the top programs in the West.
 After struggling in his first season with the Rebels, Sanchez brought in a very talented recruiting class, that included one of the nation's top recruits, Daniel Cruz.
 His recruiting efforts paid off guiding the squad to a 7-10-3 season his second year, earning six more wins since the previous season.
 Cruz was named the MPSF Newcomer of the Year and was a third team freshman All-American.
 While newcomer Andrew Friel also earned All-MPSF honors.

 In his third season at UNLV, the Rebels got off to a 3-0 start for just the third time in school history, and Sanchez had his team ranked regionally while also receiving votes in the national Top-25 polls.
 Though the Rebels had a few struggles starting with the middle of conference play, UNLV still finished at 8-9-1, the most wins since the 2002 season.
 Senior forward Lamar Neagle earned all-region honors, while both he and Daniel Cruz were first team All-MPSF selections.
-Sanchez also saw the duo both earn spots on MLS teams this summer, with Cruz drafted by Houston and Neagle signed by Seattle.
+Sanchez also saw the duo both earn spots on MLS teams this summer with Cruz drafted by Houston and Neagle signed by Seattle.

-His last season Sanchez guided the Rebels to their first winning season since 2002 with an overall record of 8-7-4.
+His last season in Las Vegas, Sanchez guided the Rebels to their first winning season since 2002 with an overall record of 8-7-4.
 His 2009 squad was the youngest team in the nation with 12 freshmen and 14 newcomers to the squad.
 His team upset the third seed in the Mountain Pacific Sports Federation Tournament and then fell in the semifinals to top seeded Sacramento State in double overtime.
 Freshman forward Nick Marshall was named to the NSCAA third team All-Far West Region.
 Marshall was the first-ever freshman at UNLV to earn all-region honors, and the third Rebel in the past five years to earn the honor.

-Sanchez was an assistant coach at Fresno State from 1999-2003 until the school dropped its men's soccer program.
+Sanchez was an assistant coach at Fresno State from 1999-2003 before the school dropped its men's soccer program.
 While in Fresno, he was also a staff coach for the Olympic Development Program Region IV from 2000-2003, and was an ODP coach for the Ohio North ODP program from November of 2003 until leaving for Las Vegas.

 In the summer of 2006, Sanchez was named head coach for the ODP Region 90s Boys Age Group team.
-He coached in an international tournament in Italy in April of 2007, and with a team that included Cruz, guided them to the semifinals of the 16-team tournament.
+He coached in an international tournament in Italy in April 2007, and with a team that included Cruz, guided them to the semifinals of the 16-team tournament.
 He earned his U.S.S.F.
 "A" coaching license.

-A 1999 graduate of Fresno State with a bachelor's of science degree in business administration, Sanchez was a four-year starter and two-time captain for the Bulldogs.
+A 1999 graduate of Fresno State with a bachelor's degree in business administration, Sanchez was a four-year starter and two-time captain for the Bulldogs.
 Playing from 1993-97, Sanchez earned All-Far West Region honors in 1995 and 1997.
-He played for the national champion Central Coast Roadrunners in the United Soccer League from 1996-97, and was a third round draft choice in the MLS by the Kansas City Wizards in 1998.
+He played for the national champion Central Coast Roadrunners in the United Soccer League from 1996-97 and was a third round draft choice in the MLS by the Kansas City Wizards in 1998.
 Sanchez also played for Orange County Zodiac (1999) and Stanislaus Cruisers (2001) in the USL Professional Division.